dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 Position is a simple component to use with any other component with absolute positon and place it on any of the four edges with `top-left`, `top-right`, `bottom-left` and `bottom-right`.

-Creating a new type with template literals has no secret if you are already using it in JavaScript, the clever trick here is when you combine template literals `${VPosition}-${HPositon}` with union types `top` | `bottom`, TypeScript will generate all possible combinations of both, so we can generate the four different values we need.
+Creating a new type with template literals has no secret if you are already using it in JavaScript, the clever trick here is when you combine template literals `${VPosition}-${HPositon}` with union types `top` | `bottom` like in the example above, TypeScript will generate all possible combinations of both, so we can generate the four different values we need.

 ### Exclude